Setting Up TeamCity for Amazon EC2

 Estimating EC2 Costs

 Usual Amazon EC2 pricing applies.
-Please note that Amazon charges can depend on the specific configuration implemented to deploy TeamCity.
-We advice you to check your configuration and Amazon account data regularly in order to discover and prevent unexpected charges as early as possible.
+Note that Amazon charges can depend on the specific configuration implemented to deploy TeamCity.
+We advise you to check your configuration and Amazon account data regularly in order to discover and prevent unexpected charges as early as possible.

-Please note that traffic volumes and necessary server and agent machines characteristics depend a big deal on the TeamCity setup and nature of the builds run.
-See also How To....
+Note that traffic volumes and necessary server and agent machines characteristics depend a big deal on the TeamCity setup and nature of the builds run.
+See also Estimate Hardware Requirements for TeamCity.

 Here are some points to help you estimate TeamCity-related traffic: